clojure-expectations/clojure-test/doc/getting-started.md

             [path.to.my-code :refer [the-functions you-want to-test]]]))
 ```

-Following his convention means that all the tooling and IDE/editor integrations should work with no configuration: it's what everyone "expects".
+Following this convention means that all the tooling and IDE/editor integrations should work with no configuration: it's what everyone "expects".

 #### Tests with Source Code